Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 5. Taste a Plate Lunch at Mark’s Place

-If you’re looking for an authentic Hawaiian plate lunch, definitely make a stop at Mark’s Place.
-Their food is incredible!
+If you’re looking for some of the best food in Lihue, definitely make a stop at Mark’s Place.
+They serve up authentic Hawaiian plate lunches and their food is incredible!

 6. Go Mountain Tubing